eicrud/eicrud/README.md

     * Object size is always validated
 - Easy to use Client
     * Handle login and session
-    * Handle expired jwt (disconnect)
+    * Handle expired JWT (disconnect)
     * Handle limited results (auto-fetching)
-- Monolitic/Microservices structure
+- Monolithic/Microservices structure
     * Simple (dynamic) configuration
     * Group your CRUD services into microservices
-    * Application can be both monolitic and distributed
+    * Application can be both monolithic and distributed
 - And more!
     * Rate limiting
     * DDOS protection
     * ...

+Check out the [documentation]() to get started.